So, how do you make money with a blog, anyway? – It’s a question that people ask me, a lot.

 Of course, you need to set up the affiliate relationship in advance, and grab a special link from to track visits from your site.

-Amazon Associates is a very popular affiliate program – learn more here.
+Amazon Associates is a very popular affiliate program and they have recently introduced their Amazon Influencers Program as well.

 Some companies outsource the management of their affiliate programs to sort of a clearinghouse.